Treaty of Traverse des Sioux: Treaty

 The Wahpeton and Sisseton bands ceded their lands in southern and western Minnesota Territory, along with some lands in Iowa and Dakota Territory.
 In exchange, the United States promised payment of $1,665,000 in cash and annuities.

 Through the Treaty of Traverse des Sioux and the Treaty of Mendota, the Mdewakanton and Wahpekute bands of the Lower Sioux ceded territory of nearly 24000000 acre of land.
 The US paid the Dakota an annuity the equivalent of 7.5 cents an acre and charged settlers $1.25 an acre.

 The US set aside two reservations for the Sioux along the Minnesota River, each about 20 mi wide and 70 mi long.
 Later the government declared these were intended to be temporary, in an effort to force the Sioux out of Minnesota.

 The Upper Sioux Agency was established near Granite Falls, Minnesota, while the Lower Sioux Agency was established about 30 mi downstream near what developed as Redwood Falls, Minnesota.
 The Upper Sioux were not satisfied with their reservation because of low food supplies, but as it included several of their old villages, they agreed to stay.
 The Lower Sioux were displaced from their traditional woodlands, and were dissatisfied with their new territory of mostly prairie.

-The Sioux also resented the separate "trader's paper" that was included in the treaty, as it paid $400,000 of the promised treaty annuity total to fur traders and mixed-bloods who had financial claims against the tribes.
+The Sioux also resented the separate "trader's paper" that was included in the treaty.
 Traders' papers were documents that contained the names of traders, included in the aforesaid claims, who were due fees from previous trades.
-It said that they were allowed to take in land currency what may have been owed them out of the Dakotas' treaty payments.
-The Dakota agreed to sign the treaty but also requested a copy.
-Upon signing the copy, they were asked to sign a third paper which they believed to be a third copy.
-The Dakota were tricked into signing these "trader's papers", as the interpreters had not accurately told them what the document meant.
+At signing of the Traverse des Sioux treaty, the assembled chiefs were led to an upright barrel where an old acquaintance of the tribe, Joseph R. Brown, stood.
+The trader's paper sat on the barrel, and the assembled chiefs, assuming it was a third copy of the treaty, signed the paper without comment.
+This paper ensured that the cash annuity, to be paid the Sioux for fifty years, went directly to the traders instead for several years.
+Further claims that were subsequently added ultimately ensured the tribe received no money from the Treaty of Traverse des Sioux.

+Mni Sota Makoce: The Land of the Dakota by Gwen Westerman and Bruce White analyzes and translates back into English the Dakota-language version of the treaty for the first time, highlighting discrepancies between what the Dakota and treaty negotiators thought they were agreeing with.